HashimSaqib/neo-ledger-deploy/README.md

 6. Update .env inside /var/www/html/sql-ledger-api to include SEND_IN_BLUE api key OR smtp details.
 7. Ensure your DNS records point to your server for both the frontend and backend domains
 8. Setup Google Drive OR Dropbox for document Management (Detail below).
+9. **Backup System**: The installation automatically configures a daily backup system that runs at 2:00 AM.
+Backups are stored in `/var/backups/neoledger/` and include all datasets plus the central database.
+The backup retention is set to 14 days by default.
+You can configure backup settings by adding environment variables to the backend `.env` file (see Backup Configuration section below).

 ## Overview of the Installation Process